GreptimeTeam/docs/docs/faq-and-others/faq.md

 ## Does GreptimeDB support ingesting data without defining a schema?
 Like Prometheus metrics.
 Yes, we can create table automatically while inserting data using TSDB’s protocol (e.g. OpenTSDB, InfluxDB, prometheus)

+## Are there any retention policy?

+We have implemented table level Time-To-Live (TTL) in [this PR](https://github.com/GreptimeTeam/greptimedb/pull/1052).